Jianghuchengphilip/Jianghuchengphilip/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from China.
+I'm a self-taught passionate Blockchain Engineer from China.

 ## 👋 **About me**

-- 💼 My dream is to become a big Data Engineer at Google
+- 💼 My dream is to become a big Data Engineer or Web3 Engineer at Google

 - 📈 Built Generate-NFT, Master-Art-Punk  and more on GitHub